quinn-parker/Cochlear-Implant-Project/Audio_testing/README.md

 4. Test with various audio files
 5. Submit a pull request

-## 📄 License
+## 📄 Credits

-This project is open source and available under the MIT License.
+README.md was written by Quinn and Claude.ai Dockerfile was written by Quinn
+Python program was written by Quinn requirements.txt was written by Quinn